 - urinary tract infection (UTI).
 All the equipment your doctor uses will be sterile.
 But infections do still happen sometimes.
 If you get a UTI you might need antibiotics to treat it - bleeding.
 A small amount of bleeding is common after having a catheter fitted.
 It usually stops by itself.
 But sometimes the bleeding can be heavier and take longer to stop - a blocked catheter.
 Material from inside the bladder or urethra, such as a blood clot, can sometimes block the catheter.
-If this happens, you will need to have a new catheter fitted.
+If this happens, you might need to have a new catheter fitted.
+But it's sometimes possible to flush water through the catheter and dislodge the blockage.

-Catheterisation (male): having a catheter fitted
+Catheterisation (female): having a catheter fitted#